Flor Contemplacion: Trial

 The prosecution thereafter submitted as evidence the statements made by Contemplacion, where she described making friends with Maga in June 1990.
 On the morning of the murders, Contemplacion went to the apartment in Bukit Panjang to meet Maga, as she wanted to hand over a parcel that Maga would deliver to her parents during her upcoming holiday to the Philippines.
 However, Maga refused to take the package with her, saying it was too heavy to bring on the airplane.
 While Contemplacion was talking to Maga, she suddenly had a psychotic episode where she broke out into a cold sweat and felt the urge to harm Maga.
 Contemplacion then strangled Maga from behind with an elastic cord and when she was dead dragged her body into a bathroom.
 There she discovered Nicholas playing with toys in a bucket of water, and Contemplacion grasped him by the upper body and dunked his head under the water until he stopped moving.
 Contemplacion then grabbed some of Maga's possessions and fled the apartment.

-At the close of the prosecution's case, Justice T.S Sinnathuray declared that prima facie evidence had been established against the accused and called on Contemplacion to make her defence against the charge of murdering Della Maga and Nicholas Huang.
+At the close of the prosecution's case, Justice Sinnathuray declared that prima facie evidence had been established against the accused and called on Contemplacion to make her defence against the charge of murdering Maga and Huang.
 However, when called to the stand, Contemplacion opted to remain silent.
-Justice T.S Sinnathuray warned Contemplacion that if the prosecution's case was unrebutted it would warrant a conviction on both murder charges, and her legal team also explained the consequences to her.
-When Justice T.S Sinnathuray thereafter invited the defence legal team to rebut the accusations against Contemplacion, her lead counsel Ng Wing Cheong informed the court that in light of his client's refusal to give evidence he had decided not to call any witnesses or make any submissions on her behalf either.
+Sinnathuray warned Contemplacion that if the prosecution's case was unrebutted it would warrant a conviction on both murder charges, and her legal team also explained the consequences to her.
+When Sinnathuray thereafter invited the defence legal team to rebut the accusations against Contemplacion, her lead counsel Ng Wing Cheong informed the court that in light of his client's refusal to give evidence he had decided not to call any witnesses or make any submissions on her behalf either.
 DPP Ponnampalam also declined to present any arguments due to the stance of the defence team.

 Verdict

-On the afternoon of 29 January 1993, Flor Contemplacion was found guilty as charged and sentenced to death for the murder of Delia Mamaril Maga and Nicholas Huang, in accordance with Section 302 of the Penal Code of Singapore.
+On the afternoon of 29 January 1993, Contemplacion was found guilty as charged and sentenced to death for the murder of Della Maga and Nicholas Huang, in accordance with Section 302 of the Penal Code of Singapore.
 Justice T.S Sinnathuray remarked that he was "satisfied beyond all reasonable doubt" that the prosecution had proved their case against her.
 When the death sentence was announced, Contemplacion broke down into tears and was so distraught she had to be supported by two prison officers as she was led from the dock.